3 key steps to protect your MGA's capacity

 Acapella, Pioneer and Vibe all going into runoff.
 The change, to force syndicates to improve results, kicked off in 2018 with the Lloyd’s decile10 project.

-Further pressures on Syndicate business plans meaning that Syndicates have withdrawn from classes with the impact of experienced teams of underwriters facing redundancy.
-And the Lloyd’s restrictions has had further knock on impacts to the wider company market.
+Further pressures on business plans have seen Syndicates withdrawing from classes with the impact of experienced teams of underwriters facing redundancy.
+And the Lloyd’s restrictions have had further knock on impacts to the wider company market.

 These changes are having a three fold impact on the market for MGA capacity:

 1. MGAs need to show profitability and meet minimum standards.
 2. New MGAs are starting up from many of the ‘let go’ underwriting talent.
 3. Getting new capacity is proving hard, with the need to demonstrate adherence to strict underwriting and financial performance.

 We are seeing a market where more MGAs are competing for less available capacity.

 What can you do to stand out from the crowd?